Beneficiary Designation Gifts

 If you have already designated us as a beneficiary of an asset or as part of your estate plan, please let us know.
 We would like to recognize you and your family for your gift.

 FlexibilityMost beneficiary designation forms are very flexible.
-You can name Foundation for Physical Therapy as a "full" or "partial" beneficiary of your account or life insurance policy.
-You can also name Foundation for Physical Therapy as a "primary" or "contingent" beneficiary.
+You can name Foundation for Physical Therapy Research as a "full" or "partial" beneficiary of your account or life insurance policy.
+You can also name Foundation for Physical Therapy Research as a "primary" or "contingent" beneficiary.

 Family ConsiderationsBeneficiary designation gifts allow you to provide for family and support the causes that matter most to you.
-With a designation form you could, for example, name your spouse as the "primary" beneficiary and each of your children and Foundation for Physical Therapy as "partial contingent" beneficiaries.
+With a designation form you could, for example, name your spouse as the "primary" beneficiary and each of your children and Foundation for Physical Therapy Research as "partial contingent" beneficiaries.
 With this arrangement, if your spouse survives you, he or she would receive the account.
-If not, the account or policy would be paid out to your children and Foundation for Physical Therapy in whatever shares (or percentages) that you chose on the designation form.
+If not, the account or policy would be paid out to your children and Foundation for Physical Therapy Research in whatever shares (or percentages) that you chose on the designation form.

 TerminologyBeneficiary designation gifts are simple and straightforward.
 Common terminology includes "beneficiary designation" but also includes "payable on death" or "transfer on death."
 The term "beneficiary designation" is most commonly used when naming beneficiaries of retirement plans or life insurance policies.
 The term payable on death (or "POD") typically involves the designation of a beneficiary of a checking account, savings account or certificates of deposit, and transfer on death (or "TOD") often involves the designation of a beneficiary of stocks, bonds or mutual funds.